Background to Learn

 - Equipping the Church for the future

-An on- going series of fresh resources for congregations to use locally: Designed for both single-user and group work.
+An on-going series of fresh resources for congregations to use locally, designed for both single-user and group work.
 Publications so far have been highly successful.
 Learn Eldership has sold over 9,000 copies, Learn Exploring Faith over 1,000, How Will Our Children Have Faith over 1,600.
-Our two latest publications includes a free Learning Disabilities Discussion Starter and Tomorrow’s Calling.
+Our two latest publications include a free Learning Disabilities Discussion Starter and Tomorrow's Calling.

 Our publications and events will have seamless identity with our online content.
 Additional material, updates and specific online materials will be made available for congregations to use individually and collectively.
 In time we hope to develop a platform that will allow congregations to make links and connections with another to strengthen the ongoing work of learning and discipleship.